 Thus, if you fix 1 thing than the other 2 have to move.
 There is no way that all the 3 comes into stable existence.
 That is why it is also called an iron triangle.
 Suppose you are designing a website for the customer then customer having said the scope and in quick time delivery, this would affect the cost.
 If customer fixes on quick time and costs it will affect the scope of what you want on the website.
 If the customer fixes the scope and the costs, then it will affect the time to delivery.

-The 6 variables of the Project management triangle are as follows.
+The 6 variables of the iron triangle project management triangle are as follows.

 The 6 variables are Risk, Schedule, Resources, Budget, Quality, and Scope.
 Please look at the diagram shown below.